 Beyond the world of Bridgit, we have also seen various personality tests implemented among our customers in the construction industry.
 Here are 3 ways we have seen them being put to use:

-1 – Desk or internal messenger display
+1 – Using desk or internal messenger display for identification

 Many contractors have name tags displayed on each team member’s desk – especially at the larger firms.
 While on a recent trip to Dallas to visit a large ENR 100 general contractor, we noticed that employees had added their respective personality types to their name tags, as well as to their name display on the internal messenger tool.